yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 getListFromString str = maybeRead $ "[" ++ str ++ "]"
 ~~~~~~
 </div>
-Now, we create a function which will ask the user for an list of integers
+Now we create a function which will ask the user for an list of integers
 until the input is right.

 <div class="codehighlight">